Maccabee Los Angeles

 Maccabee Athletic Club (מכבי לוס אנג'לס, MAH-KAH-Bee) was an American athletic club based in Los Angeles, California.
-The primary activity of the club was Maccabee Los Angeles Soccer Club, a team which competed professionally in the Greater Los Angeles Soccer League and the CONCACAF Champions League (CONCACAF Champions Cup).
-The soccer club is notable for appearing in the Lamar Hunt U.S. Open Cup (National Challenge Cup) final seven times in its eleven-year history, becoming one of only two teams to win the competition five times.
+The primary activity of the club was Maccabee Los Angeles Soccer Club, a team which competed professionally in the Greater Los Angeles Soccer League.
+The soccer club is notable for appearing in the US Open Cup final seven times in its eleven-year history, becoming one of only two teams to win the competition five times.

 History

 Maccabee Los Angeles Soccer Club was formed by a group of Israeli expatriates to serve as a recreational Sunday soccer team.
 The team began playing competitively in 1971 as part of the Greater Los Angeles Soccer League, with the addition of former Israeli national team players who had recently immigrated to the Los Angeles area.
 While the club used the Star of David and other Jewish symbols, the players came from various countries and many of them were not Jewish.
-They won the Triple Crown (Association Football) twice in 1977 and 1978 by winning the Greater Los Angeles Soccer League, California State Cup and the National Challenge Cup.
-They participated in the CONCACAF Champions Cup in 1978 but did not advance from the first round.
+They won the Triple Crown twice in 1977 and 1978 by winning the Greater Los Angeles Soccer League, California State Cup and the US Open Cup.
+They qualified for the CONCACAF Champions Cup in 1974 and 1978 but withdrew before competing both times.